scrapbird/sarlacc/README.md

 ## Plugins

 You can extend sarlacc via plugins.
-Simply drop a python file into `smtp/src/plugins`.
-There is an example plugin at `smtp/src/plugins/example.py`.
+Simply drop a python file into `smtpd/src/plugins`.
+There is an example plugin at `smtpd/src/plugins/example.py`.

+To get a full idea of what events are available for the plugins to be notified by, check out the `smtpd/src/plugins/plugin.py` file.

+Plugins are also exposed to the internal storage API, from which you can pull email items, recipients, attachments, tag attachments etc etc. Take a look at the `smtpd/src/storage.py` file for more info on how to use this.